TetraMesa

 February 19, 2026 By Scott

-We should always know what we’re buying and what assets we’re holding.
-Stablecoins are useful and increasingly foundational to crypto payments and settlement.
+Stablecoin.
 The name itself inspires confidence.
-Something to be aware of, though, is that the stablecoins are typically far more centralized than expected.
+Something to be aware of, though, is that stablecoins are typically far more centralized than most might expect.
 Issuer and administrator controls can freeze, pause, and sometimes effectively claw back funds, even when holders think they are holding something “cash-like.”
 This is not necessarily a bad thing.
 Though those who see crypto’s dream of self-sovereign finance think so.
 Typical consumers and product people in finance businesses likely see the value in the controls.
-I promise am not here to trash stablecoins!
+I promise I am not here to trash stablecoins!
 They are one of the best uses for crypto to come along yet.
-I just believe people should understand what they own and how their tools work.
-And I think a lot of folks don’t know a lot of the following about stablecoins.
+I just believe consumers should understand what they own and how their tools work.
+And product / businesspeople building workflows around them as well.
+Looking at how this asset is often described, it at least appears a lot of folks don’t know a lot of the following issues about stablecoins.
+These are the kinds of things I like to explore.

 [Read more…]